mongolab/dex/README.md

 ```
 Usage: dex [<options>] uri

-Scans a provided MongoDB log file and uses the provided URI to compare queries
+Scans a provided MongoDB log file or profile collection and uses the provided
-found in the logfile or profile collection to the indexes available in the
+URI to compare queries found in the logfile or profile collection to the indexes
-database, recommending indexes for those queries which are not indexed.
+available in the database, recommending indexes for those  queries which are not
+indexed.
 Recommended for MongoDB version 2.0.4 or later.

 Options:
   -h, --help            show this help message and exit
   -f LOGFILE_PATH, --file LOGFILE_PATH
                         path to a MongoDB log file.
 If provided, the file will
                         be searched for queries.
-Currenly not accepted with -p.
   -p, --profile         flag to examine the MongoDB system.profile collection.
                         If set, the profile collection will be searched for
                         queries.
-Currently not accepted with -f.
   -n NAMESPACES, --namespace NAMESPACES
                         a MongoDB namespace (db.collection).
 Can be provided
                         multiple times.
 This option creates a filter, and